darlal/obsidian-switcher-plus/README.md

 ## Related Items

-View, filter, and navigate to files that are "related" to the selected file.
-Currently, related items are files located in the same folder as the selected file.
+View, filter, and navigate to files that are "related" to the selected input file.
+Currently, there are two types of relations supported, Backlinks, and File system location.

+### Backlinks relation (`backlink`)

+When the Related Items command is triggered for a selected input suggestion/file, the entire vault is searched for all backlinks.
+Backlinks are files that contain an outgoing link pointing to the input file.
+These will be displayed in the result list along with a count of the number of links to the input file they contain.

+#### Backlinks for Unresolved Links

+Unresolved Links are outgoing links that point to files that do not exist in the vault.
+The Related Items commands can also be triggered for Unresolved Link suggestions, and will behave the same as a regular file.

+### File system location relation (`disk-location`)

+When the Related Items command is triggered for a selected input suggestion/file, all files that are located in the same directory in the File System (or otherwise specified in the settings) as the input file will be displayed in the result list.

 ### For the currently open and focused pane:

-Related items can be viewed directly by using the `Open in Related Items Mode` global hotkey (see below).
+Related items can be viewed directly by using the `Quick Switcher++: Open in Related Items Mode` global hotkey (see below).

 ### Embedded related items search (for any other file, open or not):